DavidArsene/android-sparse-rs/README.md

 * inspecting sparse files (`simg_dump`)

-Additionally, being implemented in Rust it has a couple of advantages over libsparse, namely guaranteed memory safety and a significanty simpler build process across all major operating systems.
+Additionally, being implemented in Rust it has a couple of advantages over libsparse, namely guaranteed memory safety and a significantly simpler build process across all major operating systems.

 ## Installation